NVIDIA/trt-samples-for-hackathon-cn/cookbook/04-Feature/README.md

 + Example of enabling sparse weights in TensorRT to reduce compute cost on supported hardware.

-## Strongly Typed

-+ Usage of strongly-typed mode, which means all tensor data types are inferred from network inputs and operator type rules.

-##
+## Tactic Source

-## Steps to run
++ Choose which kernel libraries (cuBLAS, cuDNN, cuBLASLt, edge mask convolutions) the builder may draw tactics from.

 ## Timing Cache

-+ Usage of timing cache to reduce engine buildingtime, including editable timing cache.
++ Usage of timing cache to reduce engine building time, including editable timing cache.

 ## Version Compatibility